Follow a manual added link

 Stage Magicians

-Kevin Viner – Based in San Diego and with a vibe softened by 78 miles of beaches and and endless summer, Kevin told me that he’s never worked a day in his life because he’s been a magician since he was a kid, and loves what he does: he radiates someone who’s successful at what the do, and happy with life.
+Kevin Viner – Based in San Diego and with a vibe softened by 78 miles of beaches and and endless summer, Kevin told me that he’s never worked a day in his life because he’s been a magician since he was a kid.
+He loves what he does, and his personality radiates as someone who’s successful at what the do and who is happy with life.
+Kevin began, like most of us, with a mentor and close-up tricks; he transitioned to more lucrative stage magic for corporate events, and is currently scaling back to mentalism for discerning audiences.

-Me (Jason Partin) – I dabble in groups of up to 150 people, but I’d probably disappoint you and stain the image of better performers.
-My show is similar to Harry Anderson’s, but a bit more interactive.
-It’s more like a team-building exercise, which in the non-magic world is my specialty (I’ve been an squad leader, CEO, and college faculty who facilitated large groups of people into collaborating and understanding complex situations, like combat missions, FDA medical device regulations, and physics).
-If you hired me, I’d probably have a friend join to ensure everyone was happy we came.
+Me (Jason Partin) – I dabble in groups of up to 150 people, but I’d probably disappoint you and taint the image of better performers (that’s not exactly true, but I recommend hiring people who perform for their livelihood).
+My show is similar to Harry Anderson’s, but focused on team interaction: it’s more like a team-building exercise.
+In the non-magic world, helping teams is my specialty (I’ve been an squad leader, CEO, and college faculty who facilitated large groups of people into collaborating and understanding complex situations, like physics, combat missions, and FDA medical device regulations).
+If you hired me, I’d probably have a friend join to ensure everyone was happy we came, unless you wanted a workshop on R&D or Quality Assurance, then I’d knock your socks off.

 Both Kevin and Danny have been on Penn and Teller’s “Fool Us,” and Danny earned the coveted F.U. award.
-Neither of them needs to have a friend join for everyone to be happy they came.
+You can’t go wrong with an FU told in a funny way, or with either Danny or Kevin at your next event.

 Learn to be a Magician